LandRegistry/land-registry-elements/README.md

   - remove telephone numbers
   - remove OGL
 - Do I need to build the login form?
+- Can we pop the language switcher in the footer
 - Investigate whether we can expose our assets using sass-eyeglass (https://github.com/sass-eyeglass/eyeglass)

 ### Test phase 2